klaytn/klaytn-dex-frontend/docs/guide.md

 ### Vote

+* Kaikas Wallet users can't vote on the current version of Dex

 Once you navigate to a proposal page, at the top of the page you will find the `Vote` button and the available voting options.

 ![](./img/voting/voting-proposal.png)